If you ever have occasion to disassemble the Amel Super Maramu Jib Furler Gearbox, hopfully this will save you some time and trouble.

 The lower surface of the bushing has the race for the upper bearing on the worm shaft.
-The bearing balls in their cage are loose just below it.
+The bearing balls for the worm shaft thrust bearing are in their cage, loose, just below it.
 Don’t lose them!

 Do not try to re-use the lip seals.
 Replace them.
 Bearings can be reused if they are in good condition.
 If you need to change the bearings, you will need to remove the old bearing races.
 Most likely they will need to be cut out.
 Removal of the races, and pressing the new ones in is likely a more complex job than can be tackled with the tools available on most boats.
 I had this done at a machine shop.

 Always install the seals LAST.
 Do not slide the length of the shaft through them, rather install them, carefully, after the shaft is in place.

 Examine the ends of the shaft where the lip seals bear.
 If they are scored enough that you can feel the groove with your fingernail, install a Speedi-Sleeve to renew the surface.

 The Bronze Seal Ring on the top of the Drive Shaft is a press fit into the Drive Shaft, no o-ring or other seal, although there is an o-ring on the inside between the Bronze Seal Ring and the Upper Shaft.
 Be sure to grease this well before assembly.